Skip to content

 The Anglo-American Committee of Inquiry in late 1945 was a stage-managed attempt to validate externally imposed solutions.
 The Committee’s premise linked the European DP situation directly to Palestine, which framed the country as the default destination and sidelined Palestinian rights.

 Palestinian representatives, including the historian George Antonius, presented a moral argument that the Committee chose to ignore.
 Antonius argued that it was a moral absurdity to expect the Muslims of Palestine to be more "Christian" or humanitarian than the Western nations that had actually persecuted the Jews.
 He stated that the cure for the eviction of Jews from Germany was not the eviction of Arabs from Palestine.
-His testimony captured the profound injustice of a people being forced to pay for crimes they did not commit.
+His testimony captured the injustice of a people being forced to pay for crimes they did not commit.

 Demography and Land Acquisition